-Some famers recommend immersing the seed for 10 or 15 seconds in boiling water, befor rubbing it in the lime, as Publication of the Westover manuscripts a more eertin method of killing the eggs Paper nets for cleaning and ventilating of the fly, which by a good glass are said to be discenable near the sprouts of the grains that are infected.
+Publication of the Westover manuscripts a more eerfin method of killing the eggs Paper nets for cleaning and ventilating of the fly, which by a good glass are said to be discenable near the sprouts of the grains thatare infected.

-Now, hee would be a very pretty place to branchoff into a learned entomological of the Hesian fly-whether it is "Cecidomvia" estructor, Ceraphron deatructor, or Ceciomyia tutica-whether it makes its apparance in the shape of long, thin infusort, gelatinous semi-transparent hemogneous contractile, without vertehra, orradiated tentacula, or hyalim aspect, &c., but this would be killingand atters not to me, what names these soi dant scientific gentry may envelopenese little destructors-it is sufficieft for me to know, that I have extractedfron the wheat in four weeks after it ha bee sown, from one to four small seni-transparent destructors (I should call my while experience goes to confirm what I arned from t e old Pennsylvania farmersforty years ago, that the egg was Agricultural Society, on the culture of of the adding lies in chewing the bag, is an ol saying.
-And an experiment on the grin prevents the fly-I consider that string enough evidence for me-but every tan to his notion, as the girl said when the kissed the cow.
-Again, put your weat in, about 3 pecks to the acre -Plouh it carefully, and run over it with a hear roller.
-And if you don't make a good cop, it is'nt my fault.
+Now, he would be a very pretty place to branch ff into a learned entomological omyia" structor, Ceraphron deatructor, or Cecimyia tutica-whether it makes its apprance in the shape of long, thin infusor, gelatinous semi-transparent hemogeous contractile, without vertehra, oradiated tentacula, or hvalim aspect, ic., but this would be killingand atters not to me, what names these soi dant scientific gentry may envelope here little destructors-it is sufficief for me to know, that I have extractedfron the wheat in four weeks after it ha bee sown, from one to four small seni-trasparent destructors (I should call thm) whin the sixteenth of an inch of pt everost its shape, or dropped its enelope.
+The blades thus effected, were of the Iding lies in chewing the bag, more of fineness of point and fashion. is an osaying.
+And an experiment on that stg enough evidence for me-but -Plouit carefully, and run over it with good o it is'nt my fault.

-But here is probably as great a secret in hanling your wheat, after it is made, as in mking.
+Buttre is probably as great a secret as in ting.